Macarthur Square: Shopping and facilities

 Major retailers and stores of Macarthur Square include Aldi, Best & Less, Big W, Club Lime, Coles, Cotton On, Dan Murphy's, David Jones, Event Cinemas, H&M, JB Hi-Fi, JD Sports, Kingpin Bowling, Lincraft, Rebel, Roni's Home Depot Target, Ultimate Fighting Championship, Uniqlo and Woolworths.
 The centre also features an outdoor entertainment and restaurant precinct known as "Kellicar Lane".
 This area opened during the expansion in November 2005.

 Above Kellicar Lane is a food court that has large glass windows that look over Kellicar Lane, Campbelltown and the surrounding countryside.

 2016/17 development

 A $240 million development added a relocated and refurbished Coles supermarket, a redeveloped flagship David Jones store, and a new H&M, as well as a new fresh food hall, dining terrace and 45 speciality stores.
-In addition, a new Aldi supermarket and full line Harris Scarfe store were developed end of 2017, in order to cement the destinations title as the most important shopping centre in the Macarthur region.
+In addition, a new Aldi supermarket and full line Harris Scarfe store were developed end of 2017.
 Harris Scarfe has since closed down.